jkyalo-go/pesapal-demo/README.md

 ## 3. Installation
-Start the installation by creating a virtual environment in your computer along with the listed requirements with `pip install <package-name>`
+* Start the installation by creating a virtual environment in your computer along with the listed requirements with `pip install <package-name>`
+* Ensure you are running install commands with the virtual environment activate.

 >**pip install Django**

-You may specify the python version when creating the virtual environment as follows `virtualenv -p <python-version> <virtualenv-name>`
+* You may specify the python version when creating the virtual environment as follows `virtualenv -p <python-version> <virtualenv-name>`

 ## 4. Configuration

 * Navigate to the project root folder and launch your terminal within the directory.